 The vulnerability is in the QuickTime parser in DirectShow, according to Microsoft's Security Response Center.

-"An attacker would try and exploit the vulnerability by crafting a specially formed video file and then posting it on a website or sending it as an attachment in email," Christopher Budd, security program manager at MSRC, wrote in a
+"An attacker would try and exploit the vulnerability by crafting a specially formed video file and then posting it on a website or sending it as an attachment in email," Christopher Budd, security program manager at MSRC, wrote in a blog post.

 While the flaw isn't a browser vulnerability, "a browser-based vector is potentially accessible through any browser using media plug-ins that use DirectShow," he said.
 Also, it's possible to direct calls to DirectShow even if Apple's QuickTime is installed, he added.